-Doc Adams was recognized by the Society for American Baseball Research (SABR) as their Overlooked 19th Century Baseball Legend for 2014.
-This prestigious recognition honors “a 19th century player, manager, executive or other baseball personality not yet inducted into the National Baseball Hall of Fame in Cooperstown, New York.
+Subsequent to the election, Doc Adams was recognized by the Society for American Baseball Research (SABR) as their Overlooked 19th Century Baseball Legend for 2014.
+This prestigious recognition honors “a 19th century player, manager, executive or other baseball personality not yet inducted into the National Baseball Hall of Fame in Cooperstown, New York”.

-Another petition started in 2014 petition collected another 336 signatures.
+The petition was re-opened in 2014 petition and added another 336 supporters.

-Doc finally appeared on a ballot in 2015 and on December 7, 2015, the Hall of Fame Pre-integration Era Committee announced the results of the voting on the 10 candidates on the 2016 ballot at the MLB Winter Meetings.
+In 2016, Doc Adams finally appeared on a Hall of Fame ballot and on December 7, 2015, the Hall of Fame Pre-integration Era Committee announced the results of the voting at the MLB Winter Meetings.
 Candidates needed to receive 12 of 16 votes (75%) for election.
-The committee failed to elect any one of the 10 candidates.
-Doc Adams received the highest vote total, just 2 shy of the required votes required for election.
+The committee failed to elect any one of the 10 candidates, with Doc Adams receiving the highest vote total, just 2 shy of the required votes required for election.
 He would next be eligible for the Class of 2019.

-It is important that we continue to educate baseball fans about Doc and his key role in the development of our National Pastime.
+It is important that we continue to educate baseball fans about Doc Adams and his key role in the development and growth of our National Pastime.

 Please help spread the word through social media, word of mouth, etc. so that baseball fans learn about and appreciate one of the baseball’s early pioneers.